citusdata/citus_docs/admin_guide/upgrading_citus.rst

 Patch Version Upgrade
 ---------------------

 To upgrade a Citus version to its latest patch, issue a standard upgrade command for your package manager.
-Assuming version 8.0 is currently installed:
+Assuming version 8.0 is currently installed on Postgres 11:

 **Ubuntu or Debian**